 We know for a fact that Destiny 2 marks a fresh start for the series.
 That’s why it’s such good news it’s coming to PC.
 This means Destiny players will be getting all their gear wiped and it’ll be a clean slate for everyone.
 Despite that fresh start, I’d expect a refinement on what was in the first game, rather than a complete reinvention.

-No doubt the classes, races, and Milky-Way planets of Destiny will return for the sequel, though perhaps different locations on each.
-The modes will also come back, so expect to be battling in the Crucible and teaming up for Raids.
-Outside of that, it’ll be all about the new loot, and maybe different sub-classes.
+Destiny's classes and races will return for the sequel, alongside the signature modes, so expect to be battling in the Crucible and teaming up for Raids.
+Outside of that, it’ll be all about the new loot, different sub-classes, and a variety of fresh activities.
 In other words, you should be all primed and ready for the sequel now.
 No worries.